Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 This is my learning journey

+##2021 3.25

+It's been awhile since I have updated this.
+In my abscence I have completed the "Intro to Javascript Course", this was completed in the middle + end of February.
+I am now working on a Front End Nanodegree program with Udacity.
+Wow time has flown.
+Today I learned about tree [https://gitlab.com/Gregg-Hendrix/how-i-became-a-software-engineer/-/issues/31].
+I am going to be customizing my shell today, and adding alias to help me speed up!

 ## 2021.2.22

 I just completed a Udacity course on [HTML + CSS](https://classroom.udacity.com/courses/ud001).
 I learned how to: